 This is easier than you may think, despite the so-called ‘low value’ nature of most Blue Collar jobs.
 The driver, for instance, doesn’t just take you from A to B, s/he makes sure you don’t miss that important meeting appointment.
 The pizza delivery guy doesn’t just reach food, s/he helps celebrate birthdays memorably keeping morale up.
 Freelancers don’t just tick target-boxes on Excel sheets, and they add variety and quality into the mix, making your clients smile a little wider.
 The point is this: Every action begets a reaction.
 The trick is to spot it, track it, measure it, storify it, glorify it and ensure iteration by attaching it to appropriate and on-time rewards.

-Leaders and HR departments can address this dual motivational yearn (intrinsic as well as extrinsic) with a nurturing and accommodative approach that personalizes worker-company engagement, encourages expression, provides mentoring-coaching-upskilling opportunities (which can, in turn, help in blue collar motivation and it also helps the worker enhance competence, command better compensation, earn more material delights and raise their living standard), empowers workers to track their own growth with data analytics and finally, acknowledges intent and salutes effort with on-time and on-point rewards and by looking for the incentive plans for blue collar employees.
+Leaders and HR departments can address this dual motivational yearn (intrinsic as well as extrinsic) with a nurturing and accommodative approach that personalizes worker-company engagement, encourages expression, provides mentoring-coaching-upskilling opportunities (which can, in turn, help in blue-collar motivation and also helps the worker enhance competence, command better compensation, earn more material delights and raise their living standard), empowers workers to track their own growth with data analytics and finally, acknowledges intent and salutes effort with on-time and on-point rewards and by looking for the incentive plans for blue-collar employees.

 “We are focused on addressing the $12 Bn blue-collar ecosystem in the country.
 A significant part of the funds will be utilised to strengthen the existing ecosystem using frictionless solutions powered by AI and machine learning,” says Pravin Agarwala, co-founder and CEO of BetterPlace, an organization focussed on the Blue Collar landscape.

 “Engaging Blue Collar workers intelligently is the next frontier for businesses.
 We are taking the digital route to achieve that peak.
-Our easy-to-deploy, WHY-FIRST suite of SAAS products allow Blue Collar workers, contractual workers and gig-freelancers to integrate better with their company’s core vision and system.
-Via better purpose alignment, success-behaviour guidance and incentivization, we are allowing both leaders and their Blue Collar Teams scale the next level”, says Manoj Agarwal, co-founder of people-tech firm XOXODAY.
+Our easy-to-deploy, WHY-FIRST suite of SAAS products allows Blue Collar workers, contractual workers, and gig-freelancers to integrate better with their company’s core vision and system.
+Via better purpose alignment, success-behavior guidance, and incentivization, we are allowing both leaders and their Blue Collar Teams scale the next level”, says Manoj Agarwal, co-founder of people-tech firm Xoxoday.